NorskHelsenett/shorty/README.md

 ```

 ### Web
-1. Navigate to the project directory:
+1. Navigate to the project web-directory:
    ```bash
    cd web
    ```